 cardboard boxes with the metal strips on each corner.
 Bryant & May

 still produce matches to this day under far stricter regulations.

 in Victorian London factories employed children.
-The sulphur and
+The

 chemicals gave rise to many illnesses.
 This was the London of Charles